saitamasahil/AutoMS-Rewards/README.md

 - Adds a circular icon on the Bing page, which automatically searches for each of the 36 random words when clicked.
 - Closes all search pages automatically after 15 seconds.
-- Runs only on the Bing website, both the global and the Indian versions.

 ## Installation